Skip to content

 Make the on-chain payment

-Once you have received the "CONFIRMED" status update for your message, proceed with the on-chain transfer.
 In real-world scenarios, getting an immediate "CONFIRMED" status update from the counterparty VASP may take longer than is reasonable to wait before executing the on-chain transaction.
 Also, many VASPs still do not use a Travel Rule solution or use one that is not connected to CryptoSwift's network.
 For a pre-transaction flow, always set up a fallback mechanism, for example, wait for a predefined amount of time before falling back to the post-transaction flow or another approach that aligns with your internal AML guidelines.

 Patch the transaction hash